 The stop to look out for is called “Corazon”.
 I used Google Maps to help me figure out where to get off, but some of the buses have an automatic announcement with each stop.
 You can also ask the driver to let you know when to get off.

-The bus stop to get back should be right across the road.
+Note: The bus stop to get back should be right across the road.
+Look out for it when you jump off so you know where you're going on teh way back.

 The Metrobus website is actually quite helpful and can show you the route that you’ll be taking.
 It also has general information on getting around the city.